 Get the sheet name of the automation recipe

-In this section, we look at the formula to return the sheet name of the automation recipe.
+The formula below returns the sheet name of the automation recipe.

-The formula above is pre-populated in the This Worksheet variable (cell H10) of an automation recipe template.
+This formula is pre-populated in the This Worksheet variable (cell H10) of an automation recipe template.

 Note: The formula may calculate as #VALUE! if the workbook has not been saved.